-D major chords
+D major chord

 D major chord for piano (including D/F# and D/A inversions) presented by keyboard diagrams.